-The main reason people go to Jaisalmer, an ancient fort city, is to ride a camel through the rolling sand dunes of the Thar Desert.
+The main reason people go to Jaisalmer, an ancient Fort city, is to ride a camel through the rolling sand dunes of the Thar Desert.
 Some will tell you this is “too touristy”, but not me!
 I loved every bit of it.
 Although, I do hate to think that someone would come all the way to Jaisalmer and only do the safari.
 Jaisalmer has much more to offer, so give yourself adequate time.
 I will share my experience with a camel safari in Jaisalmer and what I would do different next time.

-Most tour itineraries look like this: ride to middle of desert, watch sunset, go to a set up shack for dinner, ride back to a nice high dune for bed time on a cot, wake up for sunset, and ride back.
+Most tour itineraries look like this: ride to the middle of the desert, watch the sunset, go to a setup shack for dinner, ride back to a nice high dune for bedtime on a cot, wake up for sunset, and ride back.

 Riding a camel is mainly easy, but accidents can happen, just read this story from Liz over at Young Adventuress, who seriously injured herself.
 I have compiled an ultimate checklist for you to make sure you are readily prepared for your safari.

 - Research the companies and dunes.
 Know which dunes interest you, and which are overrun with people.
 Khurri are meant to be less full, and we did only see one other group while out.
 I would highly recommend it.
 I’m told the Sam Sand dunes were more crowded, but don’t know from experience.

 - If you arrange a tour while there, before agreeing, make sure you know what is included.
 How many hours will you walk into the desert before stopping?
 Is dinner included?
 We went 2.5 hours.
 You don’t need to go further.
 Your bum will hurt.
 The scenery won’t change.
 Will you each get your own camel?
 Sharing would be boring, so make sure you have your own adorable clumsy animal to ride.